AdobeDocs/commerce-operations.en/help/installation/prerequisites/file-system/configure-permissions.md

 >[!NOTE]
 >
->Skip to [step 2](#step-2-find-the-web-server-users-group) if you plan on using an existing user account.
+>Skip to [Find the web server user group](#find-the-web-server-user-group) if you plan on using an existing user account.

-### Step 1: Create the file system owner and give the user a strong password
+### Create the file system owner and give the user a strong password

 This section discusses how to create the file system owner. (file system owner is another term for the *command-line user*.)